 The SF Fed has been on a journey to become a community-engaged Bank, placing special importance on directly interacting with and learning from the people we serve.
 As our SVP of Public Engagement Laura Choi wrote in her essay about public engagement, it is important to listen to learn how different communities experience the economy—including our Indigenous communities—and bring those experiences to our work at the Bank.
 By doing so we are better able to meet our mission to promote a healthy, inclusive, and sustainable economy.

 Our engagement with Alaska Native, Native American, Native Hawaiian, and Indigenous communities, in particular, includes partnering with community leaders, inter-tribal organizations, and certain federal agencies to better understand how these communities are experiencing the economy and to foster greater economic opportunity.

 We know we have a lot to learn as we begin to build out a more intentional engagement strategy with our Indigenous communities.
 Essential to this work will be building trust.

 The SF Fed has taken the first step to build this trust by creating my position.
-There’s value in starting the conversation about the relationship we hope to have with tribal communities across our District and dedicating resources to this work.
+There’s value in starting the conversation about the relationship we hope to have with tribal and Indigenous communities across our District and dedicating resources to this work.

 Now that I’m in this role, my top priority is to continue to build this trust.
 From my previous experiences, I’ve learned that there are a few key strategies in successfully establishing meaningful relationships, which I’ll be applying to my work moving forward.